pawelkn/gpw-tweets/README.md

 ## Configuration

 Twitter account configuration.
-To publish a twit, you must create a twitter developer account on https://developer.twitter.com/ and obtain a *Customer Key and Secret*.
+To publish a tweet, you must create a twitter developer account on <https://developer.twitter.com/> and obtain a *Customer Key and Secret*.
 Then create a twitter application and obtain an *OAuth Access Token and Secret*.

 Finally create a configuration file *twitter-credentials.json* and enter your sender account settings.